J3NNog1/war-card-game/README.md

 - [ ] Add a timer

-- [ ] Use two different key binds for player 1 & player2
+- [ ] Use two different key binds for player 1 & player 2

 - [ ] Add shuffle animation